hci-a-if-its-2019/final-project-dwipangga/README.md

 - Study at ITS, Departement of Information System (2015)
 - Relatively advanced level of IT Knowledge

+#### e.
+Description of Participant 5
+- A Female Student
+- 21 Years Old
+- Study at ITS, Departement of Information System (2016)
+- Relatively advanced level of IT Knowledge

 ### 2. What our participant should do?

 Here is some ~~extremely torturing~~ tasks that we will ask the participant to do it.